 Pharmaceutical industry context – business school pharmaceutical case studies on each module

-The Pharma Mini MBA is also an intensive guide to all that is ‘best and most practical’ on an MBA course – with specific focus on the pharmaceutical sector.
-It is also of value either to gain the most useful aspects of an MBA or as an MBA taster.
-It will provide a foundation of the essential MBA elements to apply directly to your role.
+The Pharma Mini MBA is also an invaluable guide to all that is best and most practical on an MBA course – with specific focus on the pharmaceutical sector.
+It is also of value either to gain the most useful aspects of an MBA or as an MBA taster, providing a foundation of the essential MBA elements to apply directly to your role.
 The pharmaceutical industry requires employees within the industry to focus on successful leadership and business management skills, which this programme is designed to give you.

-**Residential option avaialble to include 2 nights bed & breakfast – select at checkout.*
+Residential option available to include 2 nights bed & breakfast – select at checkout.